 Abrogation of Article 370

-Article Title: Abrogation of Article 370
+Abrogation Of Article 370

 Why is in news?
 Should Constitution be amended to make Article 370 permanent, asks CJI